raymanaeron/liblogger/README.md

 5. **Shutdown Issues**: If logs are missing at program exit, ensure you call `shutdown_logger()`.
 6. **Dropped Messages**: If `Logger::get_dropped_log_count()` reports dropped messages, consider increasing the channel capacity or reducing log volume.
 7. **File Flushing**: For critical logs that must survive crashes, set `force_flush = true` in your configuration.

-### Getting Help

-If you encounter issues not covered here, please open an issue on the GitHub repository with:
-- Your configuration settings
-- Code samples demonstrating the issue
-- Expected vs. actual behavior